tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### When should I change my devices to Japanese?

 When you can read Japanese comfortably.
+Not when you're still a total beginner because it will just make everything harder.
+But you want to do it sooner for additional Japanese gains.

 User interfaces use a limited range of relatively specific vocabulary.
 If you want to speed things up, frontload the vocabulary before switching your devices.
 [Here](https://gist.github.com/tatsumoto-ren/844c4a36491aee2820d09f4852c18172)
 I have a list of sentences ripped from Android's system UI.
-Go through the list and use Yomichan to make cards for words you don't know.
+Go through the list and use Yomichan to make targeted sentence cards for words you don't know.

 ### Should I up my active immersion?